Why Blogs are Important for Business

 How to Guides

-How to change a washer, how to keep your taps clean, how to train for a race, how to clean your muddy shoes… we are always looking for content that helps us to find a solution to our problems.
+Useful blogs for business are how to guides.
+This could include ‘how to change a washer’, ‘how to keep your taps clean’, ‘how to train for a race’, ‘how to clean your muddy shoes…’ we are always looking for content that helps us to find a solution to our problems.
 How to guides are regularly searched for.
 In fact, type ‘how to’ into the Google search bar and see what returns.

 As you can see, the first result we got was ‘how to delete an Instagram account’ followed by ‘how to take a screenshot on a mac’.
 When was the last time you wanted to know how to do something and how did you find the solution?
 You can be that source of information to your audience.
 In fact, beyond the written word, you could actually produce some videos.
 This is a powerful source of information and another element to your website that will help with ranking.